suhaibbinyounis/PhoneBook/README.md

 # PhoneBook
 PhoneBook using python3 and tkinter

-You need my mysql.connector and tkinter modules for this work.
+You need my mysql.connector and tkinter modules for this to work.
 This project uses database 'phonebook' and table 'phbook'.
 'phbook' has two columns (Name varchar(30),Phone varchar(30))